AdobeDocs/adobeio-console/services-add-api-jwt.md

 There are two options for creating the necessary credentials:

 1. **Generate a key pair:** Adobe Developer Console generates a public/private key pair for you.
-This private key is not stored within console, but it is automatically downloaded to your device.
+This private key is not stored within Console, but it is automatically downloaded to your device.

     In order to proceed with generating a key pair, choose option one and then select **Generate keypair**.